Drake-Nguyen/Lab6-Group2-1/tests/test_cases.md

 there are multiple `<Statement>`s involved.
 Also tested nested while loops, if statements, and other `<Statement>` categories which works as long as there as all the previous categories are accepted.

+## Statement
+Testing all cases for statement (compound, assign, if, return, print, scan, while).
+As long as test cases fall within the categories for each statement cases will be passed.